LordOfTimeLords64/rate-my-dorm/README.md

 1. Install and configure [MySQL](https://www.mysql.com/)

-2. Modify the "databaseBuild.sql" script to use whatever username and password you'd like
+2. Modify the `databaseBuild.sql` script to use whatever username and password you'd like

-3. Run MySQL and execute the "databaseBuild.sql" script
+3. Run MySQL and execute the `databaseBuild.sql` script

-4. Install and setup a web server to serve the "RateMyDorm" folder and access the MySQL database
+4. Install and setup a web server to serve the `RateMyDorm` folder and access the MySQL database

-5. Modify the "functions.php" file to use your database username, password, and host address
+5. Modify the `functions.php` file to use your database username, password, and host address